smallsunjj/kaggle-transaction-prediction/README.md

 * Week 7-8
   * Learn and use other possible ways to improve my result.
 ## Final report
-* My final ranking is [2331/8802](https://www.kaggle.com/smallsunjj)
+* My final ranking is [2331/8802](https://www.kaggle.com/smallsunjj), and my code and report is here.
-* If you're looking for other exellent models.
-Here are the top solutions:[Top 1's solution](https://www.kaggle.com/c/santander-customer-transaction-prediction/discussion/89003#latest-521279)
+* If you're looking for the best models.
+Here are the top solutions:[Top 1's solution](https://www.kaggle.com/c/santander-customer-transaction-prediction/discussion/89003#latest-521279),[Top 2's solution](https://www.kaggle.com/c/santander-customer-transaction-prediction/discussion/88939#latest-523152)

 ## About
 I'm new to machine learning so the task might sound difficult to me.
 But the important thing is I want to improve my python coding skill and gain lots of information in machine learning through this competition.
-I believe the process would be exciting!
+Although I've spent much time making little progress on my final result, I feel satisfied for what I've learnt from kaggle community.

 ## License
 See the LICENSE file for rights and limitations (MIT).